ibm-cloud-docs/FileStorage/mounting-nsf-file-storage.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Mounting NFS/{{site.data.keyword.filestorage_short}}
+# Mounting NFS/{{site.data.keyword.filestorage_short}} in CentOS

-The process for mounting our Endurance/Performance {{site.data.keyword.filestorage_full}} is pretty much the same, but since the mount is NFS we can specify some additional options using the *Options=* line in the mount file.
+The process for mounting our Endurance/Performance {{site.data.keyword.filestorage_full}} in CentOS 7 is pretty much the same as the process for [Mounting {{site.data.keyword.filestorage_short}} on RHEL 6](https://console.stage1.bluemix.net/docs/infrastructure/FileStorage/accessing-file-storage-linux.html), but since the mount is NFS we can specify some additional options using the *Options=* line in the mount file.
 In the following example we are setting the NFS to mount at /data/www .
 Note the NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or via call to API -`SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ```
 $ cat data-www.mount